Home > Employee Assistance Program > EAP for Employers > EAP - Spring Clean Your Health

 Now that the weather is getting warmer and the daylight lasts longer, make it a point to get outside.
 Walking is good for your cardiovascular system, burns calories and it’s free!
 A little fresh air and sunshine can also lower your stress and improve your mood.
 Instead of meeting a friend for a meal, meet them for a walk.
 Walking on your own?
 Enjoy the chirping birds or bring some music while you walk.
 Schedule your walks and workouts on your calendar so you are less likely to miss them.

 Regular check-ups help reveal potential health problems sooner and reinforce healthy behaviors, so it is important to get these appointments on your calendar.
 If you haven’t seen a primary care physician in the past year or more, you should schedule an annual physical as soon as possible.
 These appointments will also help keep you up-to-date on age-appropriate screenings and immunizations, and many insurances cover annual physicals.
-If you are in need of a primary care physician, please call our Find a Doc line at (319) 369-4444.
+If you are in need of a primary care physician, request one here.

 Dust mites are most commonly found in bedrooms, so wash blankets and linens often to help combat indoor allergies.
 Wipe smooth surfaces, like ceiling fans and baseboards, with a cloth to remove built-up dust.
 Don’t forget to replace your furnace filters as well.